josephsachs/minare/README.md

 **Deployment**

 Create the artifact bucket in your AWS account.
 Place your application `jar`.
 Use `minare-infrastructure.yaml` to create a CloudFormation stack.

-## Endnotes

-\** I'm focusing on Entity as this is where most of the complexity lives.
-We could use mocks to cover the DBAL, socket management and so on, but integration tests will do during early development.